When Dreams Come True - KAOHS Unplugged

 “I thought about her answer.
 ‘Don’t take the risk.'”

-“But Why would God bring me this far, not to?
+“But why would God bring me this far?
 Would He let me down now?
 I felt that Voice inside me saying, ‘Do it!'”

 “I first had to convince my business partner (Ali Hoffman).
 I just said what do we have to lose?
-Eventually we’ll pay if back.
-But this is our chance to make it happen.
+Eventually we’ll pay it back.
+This is our chance to make it happen.
 If we really believe in what we are doing, then let’s just do it!